 Patchy alopecia, with varying hair lengths, caused by hair pulling

-Fractures highly indicative of physical abuse include classic metaphyseal lesions, rib fractures, and spinous processes fractures.
+Fractures highly indicative of physical abuse include classic metaphyseal lesions (usually caused by shaking an infant or toddler), rib fractures, and spinous processes fractures.
 Fractures most frequently associated with physical abuse include skull fractures, long bone fractures, and rib fractures.
 In children < 1 year old, about 75% of fractures are inflicted by others.

 Confusion and localizing neurologic abnormalities can occur with central nervous system injuries.
 Lack of visible head lesions does not exclude traumatic brain injury, particularly in infants subjected to violent shaking.
 These infants may be comatose or stuporous from brain injury yet lack visible signs of injury (with the common exception of retinal hemorrhage) or they may present with nonspecific signs such as fussiness and vomiting.
 Traumatic injury to organs within the chest or abdominal/pelvic region may also occur without visible signs.